apache/flink/docs/content/docs/connectors/table/hive/hive_catalog.md

 ## Scala Shell

-NOTE: since blink planner is not well supported in Scala Shell at the moment, it's **NOT** recommended to use Hive connector in Scala Shell.
+Note: It's **NOT** recommended to use Hive connector in Scala Shell.